openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 For example if the Play/Pause button is pressed on Zone 7, the channel will display: `7,PLAYPAUSE`
 Also if a menu item from a custom menu was selected, ie: `Top menu 1` on Zone 5, the channel will display: `5,Top menu 1`

-The functionality can be utilized to create very powerful rules as demontrated below.
+The functionality can be used to create very powerful rules as demontrated below.
 The following rule triggered from a menu item turns off all zones except for the zone that triggered the rule.

 nuvo-turn-off-all-but-caller.rules:

 ```
 rule "Turn off all zones except caller zone"
 when
-    Item nuvo_system_button_press received update
+    Item nuvo_system_buttonpress received update
 then
-    var callerZone = nuvo_system_button_press.state.toString().split(",").get(0)
+    var callerZone = newState.toString().split(",").get(0)
-    var button = nuvo_system_button_press.state.toString().split(",").get(1)
+    var button = newState.toString().split(",").get(1)

     if (button == "Turn off other zones") {
         if (callerZone != "1") {